iCarambaa/STIErrorHandling/README.md

 ## Installation

-HRSCustomErrorHandling is available through [CocoaPods](http://cocoapods.org).
+STICustomErrorHandling is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

     pod "HRSCustomErrorHandling", "~> 0.1"